Skip to main content Scroll Top

 A second need state-based customer segmentation example comes from convenience store prepared foods.
 This client identified strategic growth opportunity areas from the most important intersections of the customer segment and need state targets.

-For more customer segmentation examples, including marketing to moms and non-profits, visits our resources page
+For more customer segmentation examples, including back to school, business to business, marketing to moms and non-profits, visits our resources page